Posts Tagged ‘social media’

 Despite an epically terrible name for the site, “Interweb the Rainbow, Taste the Raindow” (maybe I just don’t get it…a possibility), the site is, dare I say, fucking genius!
 (Although, not entirely original as Modernista did it first.)

 Skittles has effectively surrendered its brand to netizens.
-As my colleague Ben Israel said today, “Skittles has taken the common social media mantra, “go to where your stakeholders are” to a whole new level.”
+As my colleague said today, “Skittles has taken the common social media mantra, “go to where your stakeholders are” to a whole new level.”
 While true, I think that’s an understatement.
 The brand has not only gone to where its stakeholders are and engaged them, they have invited them inside its most precious digital asset (the brand site) and asked them to fill in the blanks –– consumers are now fully in control.

 The Skittles’ homepage now displays a live Twitter stream resulting from a “keyword: Skittles” search query (currently the #1 trending topic on Twitter).
 The products page loads up a Wikipedia entry, allowing netizens to input their own “product information.”
 The media page loads up the brand’s YouTube channel (video) or its Flickr page (photo).
 A friends page loads up the brand’s Facebook fan page (nearly 600K people)…enough already, just go check it out: www.skittles.com